-Patron: Reeves Summary as passed Senate:
+Patron: Reeves Summary as passed:

 Stalking; penalty.
-Provides that contacting or following or attempting to contact or follow the person at whom stalking conduct is directed after being given actual notice that the person does not want to be contacted or followed because such actions place the person in fear of death, criminal sexual assault, or bodily injury, is prima facie evidence that the person intended to place the other person, or reasonably should have known that the other person was placed, in fear of death, criminal sexual assault, or bodily injury to himself or a family or household member.
-02/17/16 House: Referred to Committee for Courts of Justice, subcommittee on Criminal Law Notes: City Position: support SB 340 School calendar.
+Provides that contacting or following or attempting to contact or follow the person at whom stalking conduct is directed after being given actual notice that the person does not want to be contacted or followed is prima facie evidence that the person intended to place the other person, or reasonably should have known that the other person was placed, in reasonable fear of death, criminal sexual assault, or bodily injury to himself or a family or household member.
+This bill is a recommendation of the Virginia State Crime Commission.
+03/07/16 Senate: Enrolled Bill Communicated to Governor on 3/7/2016 03/07/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support SB 340 School calendar.

-Patrons: Garrett, Petersen and Suetterlein
+Patrons: Garrett, Petersen and Suetterlein Summary as introduced:School calendar.

-Summary as introduced:

-School calendar.
 Makes local school boards responsible for setting the opening day of the school year.

-02/04/16 Senate: Passed by indefinitely in Education and Health (9-Y 6-N)

-Notes: City Position: support

-SB 345 Workers' compensation; employer's duty when employee incapable of work.
+02/04/16 Senate: Passed by indefinitely in Education and Health (9-Y 6-N) Notes: City Position: support SB 345 Workers' compensation; employer's duty when employee incapable of work.
+Patron: Lewis Summary as introduced:

-Patron: Lewis

-Summary as introduced:

 Workers' compensation; cost of automobile.
-Authorizes the Workers' Compensation Commission, in awards entered for incapacity for work and upon determination by the treating physician and the Commission that it is medically necessary, to require an employer to provide up to \$42,000 for the purchase by the employee of a suitably equipped automobile.
-02/01/16 Senate: Failed to report (defeated) in Commerce and Labor (5-Y 10-N) Notes: City Position: oppose SB 362 Virginia Public Procurement Act; small purchase procedures; transportation-related construction.
-Patron: Chafin Summary as introduced:
+Authorizes the Workers' Compensation Commission, in awards entered for incapacity for work and upon determination by the treating physician and the Commission that it is medically necessary, to require an employer to provide up to \$42,000 for the purchase of a suitably equipped automobile.
+Such payment may be required if modifications to or equipment for the employee's automobile are not appropriate.
+The provision of funds for an automobile under this measure is separate from the \$42,000 aggregate cap on expenses for modifications to or equipment for the employee's automobile and for bedside lifts, adjustable beds, and modification of the employee's principal home consisting of ramps, handrails, doorway alterations, or any appliances prescribed by the treating physician.
+02/01/16 Senate: Failed to report (defeated) in Commerce and Labor (5-Y 10-N) Notes: City Position: oppose SB 362 Public Procurement Act; transportation-related construction.
+Patron: Chafin Summary as passed:

 Virginia Public Procurement Act; small purchase procedures; transportation-related construction.
 Provides that a public body may establish purchase procedures not requiring competitive sealed bids or competitive negotiation for single or term contracts for transportation-related construction if the aggregate or sum of all phases is not expected to exceed \$25,000.
-02/18/16 House: Reported from General Laws with substitute (20-Y 0-N) Notes: City Position: oppose SB 390 Temporary visitor's driver's licenses; DMV may issue.
-Patrons: Surovell and Ebbin; Delegate: Hester Summary as introduced: Temporary visitor's driver's licenses.
-Allows the DMV to issue a temporary visitor's driver's license to an applicant who is unable to present valid documentary evidence of legal permanent residency or conditional resident alien status, if certain requirements are met.
-02/03/16 Senate: Passed by indefinitely in Transportation (7-Y 6-N) Notes: City Position: support SB 416 Limited Residential Lodging Act (Airbnb); established, penalty.
-Patrons: Vogel and Ebbin; Delegate: Peace Summary as passed Senate:
+This bill is identical to HB 1166.
+03/04/16 Governor: Approved by Governor-Chapter 228 (effective 7/1/16) Notes: City Position: oppose SB 390 Temporary visitor's driver's licenses; DMV may issue.
+Patrons: Surovell and Ebbin; Delegate: Hester Summary as introduced:

+Temporary visitor's driver's licenses.
+Allows the Department of Motor Vehicles to issue a temporary visitor's driver's license to an applicant who is unable to present valid documentary evidence of legal permanent residency in the United States or conditional resident alien status, if certain requirements are met.
+02/03/16 Senate: Passed by indefinitely in Transportation (7-Y 6-N) Notes: City Position: support SB 416 Limited Residential Lodging Act; established, penalty.
+Patrons: Vogel and Ebbin; Delegate: Peace Summary as passed: